 Fear has its uses.
 If you listen to radicals on the left, they will tell you so.
 Consider a 2014 piece published by Salon that defended the physical harassment of Google employees.
-Direct action of this kind, Natasha Lennard argued, gets results:
+Direct action of this kind, Natasha Lennard argued, can get results:

 Intimidation tactics targeting the employees of major corporations are nothing new and have a history of success: Indeed, animal rights activists achieved some major victories in securing the closure of animal testing facilities in the ’90s and early 2000s through the intimidation of key investors.
 This intimidation was deemed terrorism, but, hey, it worked.

 Lennard was referring in part to the campaign against Huntingdon Life Sciences (for background, see here, here, and here).
 This campaign was dismissed by some at the time as an anomaly.
-But looking back now, its vigilante ethos of “by any means necessary” no longer seems so unusual.
+But looking back now, its ethos of “by any means necessary” no longer seems so unusual.

 This arrangement is necessary, Hook said, to “escape the twin evils of tyranny and anarchy.
 Tyranny is avoided by virtue of the freedom and power of dissent to win the uncoerced consent of the community.
 Anarchy is avoided by reliance on due process, the recognition that there is a right way to correct a wrong, and a wrong way to secure a right.”
 Activists must be denied the means of political extortion.
 Otherwise, liberal democracy would not be viable.

 Properly rejecting the view that the law, no matter how unjust, must be obeyed in all circumstances, they have taken the view that the law is to be obeyed only when the individual deems it just or when it does not outrage his [or her] conscience.
 Fantastic comparisons are made between those who do not act on the dictates of their conscience and those who accepted and obeyed Hitler’s laws.
 These comparisons completely disregard the systems of law involved, the presence of alternatives of action, the differences in the behavior commanded, in degrees of complicity of guilt, in the moral costs and personal consequences of compliance, and other relevant matters.